 The process of osmotic dehydration followed by tray drying was studied on grapes for raisin preparation.
 Grapes were dried out by osmosis using sugar syrup at grapes to sugar syrup ratio of 1:4, which were than dried in a commercial tray dryer maintained at 50°C temperature to obtained raisin.
 The grapes were dipped in sugar syrup of 60, 65 and 70°B concentration in beakers having fruit to syrup ratio 1:4 at 40, 45 and 50°C temperature and time of immersion was 6, 7 and 8 h for osmotic dehydration.
 The effective diffusivity for water loss and solid gain were determined by Factorial Completely Randomized Block Design.
-From this it was concluded that, water loss and solid gain increases with increase in syrup concentration.
+From this it was concluded that, acidity and ascorbic acid decreases with increase in syrup concentration, temperature of solution and time of concentration and Total, reducing and non-reducing sugar increased with increase in syrup concentration, temperature of solution and time of immersion.

-Key words: Osmotic dehydration, Solid gain, Water loss, Raisin.
+Key words : Osmotic dehydration, Chemical composition, Raisin, Grape.

-Grape (Vitis vinifera L.) is well known for its medicinal properties and refreshing fruit in the world.
+G rape (Vitis vinifera L.) is well known for its medicinal properties and refreshing fruit in the world.
 Grape is grown under a variety of soil and climatic condition in three distinct agro-climatic zones in India.
 The total world production of grapes is estimated to about 63 million tonnes, which amount to about 16 per cent of total fruit production.
 The area, production and the productivity of grapes in India is 42,600 ha, 1.1 million tones and 25.4 t/ha, respectively.
 Maharashtra is the leading state and rank first in area and production i.e. 27,000 ha and 67,000 tonnes, respectively.

-The main objective of removing water is to improve the keeping quality by reducing water activity and the other object is to reduce the bulk.
-So it may be economical for handling, transportation and distribution.
-The fruits are preserved as a dehydrated product to store for longer period.
 The conventional raisin preparation includes the pretreatment of the grapes followed by shed drying in order to bring the moisture content of the final product upto 15-18 per cent from initial moisture content of grapes i.e. 70-85 per cent.
 This process requires very long period for drying that is about 15-21 days depending upon different weather condition (Anonymous, 2003).

 Hence, the use of osmosis allows both ways of decreasing water activity in food to be applied simultaneously.
 The permeability of plant tissue is low to sugars and high molecular weight compounds; hence, the material is impregnated with the osmoactive substance in the surface layers only (Lewicki and Lenart, 1995).